sylviedorsett/BYUI-CSE212-Data_Structure_Tutorial/queues.md

 ## Queues in Python
 <hr/>
-###In Python we have several methods in place to help us process queues:
+In Python we have several methods in place to help us process queues.
 To enqueue (add) an item we use the append() method.
 ```python
 queueName.append(itemName)
 ```